 7 tips for onboarding new hires remotely

-1. Remember that the relationship starts before day 1
+1. Remember that the relationship starts before day one

 It’s worth remembering that your new starter will have been forming an opinion of your organisation from the very first time they spoke to you.
 “The relationship between employee and employer starts to build during the recruitment process, and grows between offer and start,” observes Gillian Ward, Head of HR at Thomas.
 “So just as when you’re onboarding, it’s essential that you have regular communication, and that HR properly coordinates all the groundwork before the employee starts – from the legal requirements such as contracts, to the IT setup, to an email introducing the employee to the organisation.”